jesshohohoho/learnyloopy/UserGuide.md

 <a id="predictive-decision-tree-model"></a>
 ### ***🤖 Predictive Decision Tree Model***

-- Click the **Predict** button to open a **popup window** that displays the model interface.
+- Click the `Predict` button to open a pop-up window that displays the model interface.

 ![Figure_past2A](UserGuide_Fig/past2A.png)

 - Select the desired grade from the dropdown menu.
-- Click the *Predict Probability* button to generate the result, then return to the Past Performance Dashboard by clicking the *Close* button.
+- Click the `Predict Probability` button to generate the result, then return to the **Past Performance Dashboard** by clicking the `Close` button.

 ![Figure_past3](UserGuide_Fig/past3.png)